mohit2708/python/Interview_question.md

 * Memory management in python is managed by Python private heap space.
 All Python objects and data structures are located in a private heap.
 The programmer does not have access to this private heap.
 The python interpreter takes care of this instead.
 * The allocation of heap space for Python objects is done by Python’s memory manager.
 The core API gives access to some tools for the programmer to code.

 ### Ques.
+What is PEP 8?
+* PEP stands for __Python Enhancement Proposal__.
+It is a set of rules that specify how to format Python code for maximum readability.

+### Ques.
 Python Comments?
 __single Line Comments__